dotnet/docs-maui/docs/user-interface/styles/xaml.md

 </ContentPage>
 ```

 In this example, the <xref:Microsoft.Maui.Controls.ResourceDictionary> defines three styles that are explicitly set on the page's <xref:Microsoft.Maui.Controls.Label> objects.
 Each <xref:Microsoft.Maui.Controls.Style> is used to display text in a different color, while also setting the font size, and horizontal and vertical layout options.
-Each <xref:Microsoft.Maui.Controls.Style> is applied to a different <xref:Microsoft.Maui.Controls.Label> by setting its <xref:Microsoft.Maui.Controls.NaviableElement.Style> properties using the `StaticResource` markup extension.
+Each <xref:Microsoft.Maui.Controls.Style> is applied to a different <xref:Microsoft.Maui.Controls.Label> by setting its <xref:Microsoft.Maui.Controls.NavigableElement.Style> properties using the `StaticResource` markup extension.
 In addition, while the final <xref:Microsoft.Maui.Controls.Label> has a <xref:Microsoft.Maui.Controls.Style> set on it, it also overrides the `TextColor` property to a different `Color` value.

 ## Implicit styles